opencog/atomspace/Design-Notes-C.md

 ChatGPT to do it for you.
 They'll do it.
 The issue here is that you would then have to do this again for each new axiomatic system.
 First, for all kinds of different areas in mathematics.
-Next, for accounting and purchase order requistions.
-Finally for factory blue prints and excutive org charts.
+Next, for accounting and purchase order requisitions.
+Finally for factory blue prints and executive org charts.
 Yes, currently humans are asking LLM's to design each of these, but the designs are always human-guided.
 The goal of designing an axiomatic shape-rotator is to have the shape rotator perceive and manipulate any kind of axiomatic system, and not just the